Duration & Fees

 This morning the group will begin the exploration of the Lake Nakuru National Park - famous for thousands of lesser and greater flamingos that flock to this soda lake's edge.
 The numbers vary depending on the water level and when the water is low, the lake almost turns pink.
 A truly spectacular sight!
 This park was established as a sanctuary for black and white rhino and the day will be spent searching for these beasts as well as the elusive leopard.
 Buffalo, giraffe, antelope and the occasional hippo may be seen along the way.
 After the game drive the group will head to the campsite arriving in the late afternoon.

-Included Activity: Game drives through Lake Nakuru National Park
+Included Activity: Game drives through Lake Nakuru National Park in tour vehicle

 DAY 13: Lake Nakuru to Lake Naivasha (B / L / D)